affinda/affinda-python/docs/models.md

 :ivar display_enum_value: If true, both the value and the label for the enums will appear in the dropdown in the validation tool.
 :vartype display_enum_value: bool
+:ivar drop_null_enums: If True, any dropdown annotations that fail to be mapped will be discarded.
+:vartype drop_null_enums: bool
 :ivar enabled_child_fields:
 :vartype enabled_child_fields: list[~affinda.models.Field]
 :ivar disabled_child_fields: